 Even though the Hornetsecurity spam filter has a recognition rate of 99.99%, you might experience from time to time that some emails will be filtered incorrectly.
-Those emails are referred to as:
+These emails are referred to as:

-- False Positive (FP): Valid emails will be accidentally filtered
+- False Positive (FP): Valid e-mail will be accidentally filtered

 It is possible to report FP/FN at any time using the Control Panel and might even be necessary if certain categories cannot be released from within the spam report, such as Virus emails.
 You can set the appropriate categories when setting up the spam report.

 You can report any FP/FN from within the workspace.
 For further information on how to report emails, please refer to the Control Panel handbook.

 Report as forward (False Negative and False Positive)

 - False Positive -> firstname.lastname@example.org

 The FP/FN must be sent as an attachment in the ".eml" format to the above mentioned addresses.